learning-zone/spring-boot-basics/README.md

 Weak Reference Example!
 Weak Reference Example!
 ```
-* **Soft Reference**: In Soft reference, even if the object is free for garbage collection then also its not garbage collected, until JVM is in need of memory badly.The objects gets cleared from the memory when JVM runs out of memory.To create such references `java.lang.ref.SoftReference` class is used.
+**3. Soft Reference**: In Soft reference, even if the object is free for garbage collection then also its not garbage collected, until JVM is in need of memory badly.The objects gets cleared from the memory when JVM runs out of memory.To create such references `java.lang.ref.SoftReference` class is used.
 ```java
 /**
 * Java Code to illustrate Soft reference